 Businesses that move an abundant quantity of low-value goods with longer transit times may also benefit from intermodal shipping.

 As would businesses that move large value items at more regular intervals who value safety and security.

 Intermodal transport integrates more efficiently by packaging cargo in standardized intermodal containers across multiple modes of transportation without being opened or manually handled from the point of origin until the final destination.

-Because each leg connects seamlessly but still requires equipment specific for different types of cargo, there are many advantages of intermodal shipping.
+Because each leg connects seamlessly but still requires equipment specific to different types of cargo, there are many advantages of intermodal shipping.

-For example, if your business moves a high volume of any kind of goods, including retail items, construction supplies, and other heavy cargo across the country, a domestic intermodal shipping strategy can cut costs on some routes through improved fuel efficiency.
+For example, suppose your business moves a high volume of any kind of goods, including retail items, construction supplies, and other heavy cargo, across the country.
+In that case, a domestic intermodal shipping strategy can cut costs on some routes through improved fuel efficiency.